EvoDriveVLA: Evolving Driving VLA Models via Collaborative Perception-Planning Distillation: Conclusion

 \section{Conclusion}

-We introduce EvoDriveVLA, a novel collaborative perception-planning distillation framework with self- anchored and oracle-guided distillation for driving.
-To address the challenges of visual representation degradation and insufficient trajectory precision in existing methods, we propose self-anchored visual distillation to ensure the visual encoder retains its intrinsic perceptual capabilities.
-Furthermore, we leverage an oracle teacher model integrating privileged future information to provide high-quality trajectory guidance.
-By incorporating coarse-to-fine iterative refinement and MC-Dropout sampling, the quality of teacher-to-student knowledge transfer is further enhanced.
-This research establishes a new paradigm for the efficient distillation of VLA models in autonomous driving.
+We present EvoDriveVLA, a collaborative perception-planning framework featuring self-anchored and future-informed distillation for autonomous driving.
+To mitigate visual degradation and trajectory imprecision in current models, we employ self-anchored visual distillation to preserve the encoder’s intrinsic perceptual strength.
+Simultaneously, we leverage an oracle teacher with access to privileged future insights to provide high-fidelity trajectory guidance.
+Enhanced by coarse-to-fine refinement and MC-Dropout sampling, this approach enables the student to internalize the oracle teacher’s future-predictive capabilities.
+This research establishes a novel and effective distillation paradigm to enhance VLA models for autonomous driving.